-JFON accepts new clients through monthly clinic format with a pre-scheduled appointment.
-To have your case considered for clinic, please complete this form:
+We accept new clients by Appointment Only.
+To have your case considered for an upcoming clinic, please contact us by calling our offices or complete this form:

 What We Do

 - Family Petitions Click Here to view “Can my Family Apply for Me?” brochure

 - Representation in Immigration Court

 - Self-Petition under the Violence Against Women Act (VAWA) Click here to view VAWA brochure

 - U Visas for Victims of Crime Click Here to view U Visa brochure

 We provide our services regardless of race or religion.